FunnelKit

 On your Google Analytics account, create a new GA4 property from your Admin dashboard:

-Next, select the information about your business including the industry, size and the intention of using Google Analytics in the next step to create your Google Analytics 4 property.
+Choose your business objectives in the next step to create your Google Analytics 4 property.

 Set up the data collection